kickstarter/native-docs/vm-structure.md

   // {Implementation of interfaces at the bottom of the view model.}

-  // {Declaration of all input functions and the `MutableProperty`s that back them.}
+  // {Alphabetized declaration of all input functions and the `MutableProperty`s that back them.}

   private let projectProperty = MutableProperty<Project?>(nil)
   public func configureWith(project project: Project) {